Bastion (Overwatch): Promotion and reception

 Others however voiced praise for the design of Bastion's gameplay.
-Ethan Gach in an article for Kill Screen stated that due to the character within the scope of Overwatch the "mantra of 'aim better, click harder' actually does produce results", encouraging players to instead of charging forth plan and accept that some fights were unwinnable.
-He likened the frustration with Bastion to the mentality behind the gatling gun, and despite its creator's hope that it would alter human behavior, human nature proved his ambitions wrong.
+Ethan Gach in an article for Kill Screen stated that due to the character within the scope of Overwatch the "mantra of 'aim better, click harder' actually does produce results", encouraging players plan and accept some fights as unwinnable, rather than charging in.
+Gach likened the frustration with Bastion to the mentality behind the Gatling gun, and despite its creator's hope that it would positively alter human behavior, human nature proved his ambitions wrong.
 Kotakus Luke Plunkett meanwhile appreciated how different Bastion was as a character in the first-person shooter genre, noting that while he had options similar to others, his gameplay was rooted more in knowing the layout of the game's loaded arena and best location to deploy his gatling gun, comparing it to gameplay found in the multiplayer online battle arena (MOBA) genre of gaming.
 Plunkett stated he loved this strategic element of the character's design, and while imperfect, Bastion allowed him to enjoy a genre of gaming he had not in some time and praised how that resulted from the developer team "getting crazy with its character designs".